 Tarini Bedi Assistant Professor, Ph.D.
 University of Illinois at Chicago

-Molly Doane Associate Professor, Ph.D.
+Molly Doane Associate Professor and Director of Undergraduate Studies, Ph.D.
 City University of New York

 Mark Liechty Associate Professor, Ph.D.
 University of Pennsylvania

-John D. Monaghan Professor and Department Head, Ph.D.
+John D. Monaghan Professor, Ph.D.
 University of Pennsylvania

 Gayatri Reddy Associate Professor, Ph.D.
 Emory University